Custom House

 Located along the River Liffey sits the impressive Custom House, a neoclassical gem built by James Gandon between 1781 and 1791.

-The eighteenth-century Custom House is an architectonic masterpiece.
+The 18th-century Custom House is an architectonic masterpiece.
 Its beautiful façade is especially outstanding with a Doric-style portico surrounded by large pavilions and a bronze dome crowned by a statue, a customs symbol.

-Although the building was initially designed for collecting customs duties, it was soon used as the nerve center of the Local Government Board for Ireland.
+Although the building was initially designed for collecting customs duties, it was soon used as the centre of the Local Government Board for Ireland.

 During the Irish War of Independence, in 1921, the IRA set the building on fire and caused irreparable damage to the structure’s interior burning many historical documents.
 It was rebuilt in 1928 and during the 1980s, it was restored again and completed in 1991.